morten-krogh/trlmdb/README.md

 #### Time stamps

 trlmdb keeps time stamps, just called time in the code.
-A time is 20 bytes long and consists of four parts
+A time is 20 bytes long and consists of four parts of length 4, 4, 4, and 8 bytes

 ```
-time(20 bytes) = seconds-since-unix-epoch(4 bytes) fraction-seconds(4 bytes) environment-id(4 bytes) counter(8 bytes)
+time(20) = seconds-since-epoch(4) fraction-seconds(4) environment-id(4) counter(8)
 ```
 The first three are set at the beginning of a transaction.
 The counter is incremented by two at every operation, and the last bit is 1 for a pit operation and 0 for s delete operation.
 The last part is long to avoid overflows in very long transactions.